hhvm/user-documentation/guides/hack/11-built-in-types/35-enum-class.md

-In comparison to [enumerated types (enums)](enumerated-types), the enum class allows for more types for enumeration.
+In comparison to [enumerated types (enums)](enumerated-types), enum classes are not restricted to int and string values.

 ## Enum types v.
 Enum class
 Built-in enum types limit the base type of an enum to `arraykey` -- an integer or string -- or another enum.

-The base type of an _enum class_ can be any type, as long as that type doesn’t contain any generics: if an enum has type `t` as base type, then its enum constants are bound to values whose type is a subtype of `t`.
+The base type of an _enum class_ can be any type: they are not required to be constant expressions and objects are valid values.
+However, with Generics, if an enum has type `T` as a base type, its enum values are bound to values whose type are a subtype of `T`.

-## Enabling enum classes

-Pass the following flags to HHVM/Hack:

-* hhvm flags: `-d hhvm.hack.lang.enable_enum_classes=1`
-* `.hhconfig` flags: `enable_enum_classes=true`

 ## Declaring a new enum class

 Enum classes are syntactically different from [enum types](enumerated-types), as they require:

 * the `enum class` keyword rather than the `enum` keyword
-* that each constant is annotated with its precise type: for example, `string` in `string s = ...`
+* that each value is annotated with its precise type: for example, `string` in `string s = ...`

 ### Example: Simple declarations